ricko2001/Genealogy-scripts/RM -Test external files/doc/ReadMe.txt

     organizational tool.
 This feature does not check the file contents, only the names.
 Use the HASH_File feature to distinguish file contents.

-*   CASE_INSENSITIVE
-    Used only for the feature- CHECK_FILES
-    when set to "on", uses case insensitive file and path name comparisons.
-This is clear for ASCII characters, not clear how non-ASCII characters in Unicode are handled.

 *   SHOW_ORIG_PATH (RM v8 through v10 only)
     A display option is available for files found by either the CHECK_FILES or